The facts: Hurricane Dorian’s devastating effect on The Bahamas

 The Abaco Islands were the hardest hit, suffering 87 percent of the damage.
 More than 75 percent of all the homes on the island were either damaged or destroyed.
 The most impacted areas were primarily inhabited by vulnerable, undocumented migrant populations.
-In Grand Bahama, satellite data suggests that 76 to 100 percent of buildings in some areas have been destroyed.
+In Grand Bahama, satellite data suggested that 76 to 100 percent of buildings in some areas had been destroyed.

 During the hurricane, the aquifer that feeds the more than 200 wells from which Grand Bahamians draw water was contaminated with salt water due to the high storm surge and extensive flooding.
-The Grand Bahama Port Authority has advised residents not to use tap water to drink, wash dishes, brush teeth or prepare food until restoration efforts to flush the aquifer of salt water are complete.
+The Grand Bahama Port Authority advised residents not to use tap water to drink, wash dishes, brush teeth or prepare food until restoration efforts to flush the aquifer of salt water are complete.
 Today, those aquifers are still being restored.

 What do people need most after a hurricane?

-We know from our response in Puerto Rico after Hurricane Maria that people will need electricity alternatives as companies work to restore power, especially in remote areas.
-They’ll also need access to temporary shelter, clean water and food.
+We know from our response in Puerto Rico after Hurricane Maria that people need electricity alternatives as companies work to restore power, especially in remote areas.
+They also need access to temporary shelter, clean water and food.

-The affected islands were completely inundated with sea water so safe, clean drinking water will be a critical priority.
+After Hurricane Dorian, the affected islands were completely inundated with sea water, so safe, clean drinking water was a critical priority.

 "In Puerto Rico, we worked with local organizations who were able to take us to communities that had gotten no help at all yet, even long after the storm.
 That's what I'm focused on, talking with local Bahamian groups so we can get the deeper story on what is happening and where people are who are most in need.
 If you don't have anyone local in the conversation, you won't know who hasn't been reached."